wotakumoe/wotaku/Glossary/manga.md

 Mangaka means the artist of the manga.
 Mangaka can also be the story writer.
 Generally, mangaka does everything by himself, but sometimes he may employ assistants to speed up the work and cope with the weekly release schedule.

 [!embed](https://www.youtube-nocookie.com/embed/zp6_kvcEI_4){target="_blank"}

-#### Long strip
-It's newer type of comics format.
-Long strip comics are made for smartphone readers.
-The flow of the panels is up-down instead of traditional right-left.
-The panels are scrollable vertically so that it is easier to read in smartphone.
-As a result you have to follow [different rules](https://www.webtoons.com/en/tiptoon/lozolz/webtoon-editing-tips/viewer?title_no=1268&episode_no=24){target="_blank"} than the traditional manga format.
-This format is widely used in the manhwa and manhua industries.

 #### Omake